giantninja908/JANREX/README.md

 yarn #install deps
 yarn start #run client
 ```
-you can use electron-builder or electron-packager to make executables, although that's completely up to the user
+if you want to compile it, just run `yarn package-<PLATFORM>` but with your platform, ex: `yarn package-linux`
+all compiled builds end up in the release-builds folder

 # this seems pretty limiting....
 this client is more of a gateway for different patches to be applied, for example if you wish to add another chromium flag, add it to main.js